khanahmedm/PostgreSQL/PostgreSQL-exercises.md

 [go to the top](#postgresql)

 ## Simple SQL Queries
-### Question
+### Questions
+1. #### Retrieve everything from a table
-1. How can you retrieve all the information from the cd.facilities table?
+How can you retrieve all the information from the cd.facilities table?
 ```sql
 select * from cd.facilities;
 ```

+2. #### Retrieve specific columns from a table
-2. You want to print out a list of all of the facilities and their cost to members.
+You want to print out a list of all of the facilities and their cost to members.
 How would you retrieve a list of only facility names and costs?
 ```sql
 select name, membercost from cd.facilities;
 ```

+3. #### Control which rows are retrieved
-3. How can you produce a list of facilities that charge a fee to members?
+How can you produce a list of facilities that charge a fee to members?
 ```sql
 select * from cd.facilities where membercost > 0;
 ```

+4. #### Control which rows are retrieved - part 2
-4. How can you produce a list of facilities that charge a fee to members, and that fee is less than 1/50th of the monthly maintenance cost?
+How can you produce a list of facilities that charge a fee to members, and that fee is less than 1/50th of the monthly maintenance cost?
 Return the facid, facility name, member cost, and monthly maintenance of the facilities in question.
 ```sql
 select facid, name, membercost, monthlymaintenance
 	from cd.facilities